azuredemoenvironment/ade/README.md

 - The Azure Demo Environment utilizes Azure DNS for publicly accessible A and CNAME records for access to Azure Resources including Virtual Machines, Virtual Machine Scale Sets, App Services.

-- Prior to configuration of Azure DNS, it is necessary to have ownership and access to a custom domain.

-- ADE requires that an Azure DNS Zone is created prior to deployment of the demo environment.
+ADE requires that an Azure DNS Zone is created prior to deployment of the demo environment. **Note: Prior to configuration of an Azure DNS Zone, it is necessary to have ownership and   access to a custom domain.**

-- To create an Azure DNS Zone for ADE, complete the following steps.
+- To create and configure an Azure DNS Zone for use with ADE, complete the following steps.

   - Create the Azure DNS Zone Resource Group
     - When creating the Azure DNS Zone Resource Group, it is necessary to follow